Sorikairox/overwolf-vue-sample/README.md

 This repository contains a sample app that demonstrates some basic points and flows that are relevant when developing Overwolf apps:

-- The app will launch automatically when League Of Legends starts
+- The app will launch automatically when Fornite starts
 - Register to the overwolf.games.events API in order to receive real time events from the game.
 - Define a custom hotkey to be used in-game
-- Communication between the app windows according to our best practices
+- Based on official OW sample-app https://github.com/overwolf/sample-app

 ## Do I use yarn or npm ?